 The observation of the $P_{cs}(4459)$ inspires a large number of theoretical studies about its internal structure.
-The QCD sum the rule suggests that the newly observed state $P_{cs}(4459)$ is most likely to be considered as scalar-diquark-scalar-diquark-antiquark with the spin parity $J^P=1/2^{-}$~\cite{Wang:2020eep}.
-Based on the analysis of the two-body allowed strong decays $P_{cs}(4459)\to{}J/\psi{}\Lambda$ with a similar method above but consideration different details, a completely same conclusion was drawn from Ref.~\cite{Azizi:2021utt} that $P_{cs}(4459)$ can be understood as a compact pentaquark nature of diquark-diquark-antiquark form.
+The QCD sum rule suggests that the newly observed state $P_{cs}(4459)$ is most likely to be considered a scalar-diquark-scalar-diquark-antiquark with the spin parity $J^P=1/2^{-}$~\cite{Wang:2020eep}.
+Based on the analysis of the two-body allowed strong decays $P_{cs}(4459)\to{}J/\psi{}\Lambda$ with a similar method above but considering different details, the same conclusion was drawn from Ref.~\cite{Azizi:2021utt} that $P_{cs}(4459)$ can be understood as a compact pentaquark nature of diquark-diquark-antiquark form.

-Since the mass is just 19 MeV below the $\Xi_c\bar{D}^{*}$ threshold, the recent observation of $P_{cs}(4459)$ also favors the molecular state interpretations of the hidden-charm pentaquarks.
+Because the mass is just 19 MeV below the $\Xi_c\bar{D}^{*}$ threshold, the recent observation of $P_{cs}(4459)$ also favors the molecular state interpretations of the hidden-charm pentaquarks.
 Indeed, the $\Xi_c\bar{D}^{*}$ molecular explanation for the $P_{cs}(4459)$ was discussed using effective field formalism, and the spin of the $P_{cs}(4459)$ state was suggested to be $J=3/2$~\citep{Peng:2020hql}.
 The molecular explanation for the $P_{cs}(4459)$ was also studied in Ref.~\cite{Chen:2020uif} using QCD sum rule method, and the results supported its possibility to be a $\Xi_c\bar{D}^{*}$ molecular state with either $J^P=1/2^{-}$ or $J^P=3/2^{-}$.
 By analyzing the spectroscopy using the one-boson-exchange model, Refs.~\cite{Chen:2020kco,Zhu:2021lhd} assigned the $P_{cs}(4459)$ as a coupled bound states with spin-parity $J^P=3/2^{-}$ instead of pure $\Xi_c\bar{D}^{*}$ molecular.
-A possible explanation for these results of Refs.~\cite{Peng:2020hql,Chen:2020uif,Chen:2020kco,Zhu:2021lhd} is that the $P_{cs}(4459)$ has a predominant $\Xi_c\bar{D}^{*}$ component.
-And the lager $\Xi_c\bar{D}^{*}$ component make the interaction between a $\bar{D}^{*}$ meson and a $\Xi_c$ baryon strong enough to form a bound state with a mass about 4459 MeV~\cite{Zhu:2021lhd}.
-This also make a possible study to search for the $P_{cs}(4459)$ in the $\Xi_b^{-}\to{}J/\psi\Lambda{}K^{-}$ by assuming the $P_{cs}(4459)$ is a molecular mainly composed of $\bar{D}^{*}\Xi_c$~\cite{Lu:2021irg}.
+A possible explanation for these results of Refs.~\cite{Peng:2020hql,Chen:2020uif,Chen:2020kco,Zhu:2021lhd} is that the $P_{cs}(4459)$ has a predominant $\Xi_c\bar{D}^{*}$ component and that the lager $\Xi_c\bar{D}^{*}$ component makes the interaction between a $\bar{D}^{*}$ meson and a $\Xi_c$ baryon strong enough to form a bound state with a mass roughly 4459 MeV~\cite{Zhu:2021lhd}.
+This make it possible to search for the $P_{cs}(4459)$ in the $\Xi_b^{-}\to{}J/\psi\Lambda{}K^{-}$ by assuming the $P_{cs}(4459)$ is a molecular mainly composed of $\bar{D}^{*}\Xi_c$~\cite{Lu:2021irg}.